Lisel Alamilla: Early life and education

-Lisel Alamilla was born on September 5, 1967, her parents are Maclovio Alamilla and Rose Magda Alamilla.
-She has four siblings Luis, Giovanni, Tania and Eder++.
-She was born Belize City.
+Lisel Alamilla was born in Belize City on September 5, 1967 to parents Maclovio Alamilla and Rose Magda Alamilla.
+She has four siblings: Luis, Giovanni, Tania and Eder++.
 As a child she lived in Belize City and Benque Viejo del Carmen.
-Alamilla earned a master's degree in Conservation Social Science from the University of Idaho College of Natural Resources in 1995.
-She earned her bachelor's degree in 1993 from Northeastern Illinois University.
+Alamilla earned a master's degree in Conservation Social Science from the University of Idaho College of Natural Resources in 1995 and a bachelor's degree in 1993 from Northeastern Illinois University.
 She is a graduate from Saint John's Junior College and Saint Catherine's Academy, an all girls high school.

 Lisel Alamilla was the executive director of the Ya’axché Conservation Trust from 2008 until 2012, where she worked to protect the Mayan Golden Landscape in southern Belize.
 Prior to her job at Ya’axché, Alamilla worked at Fauna and Flora International as Country Director for Belize.
 In 2012, Alamilla won the Whitley Award for Inspirational Conservational Leadership from the Whitney Fund for Nature.